 Read also | Somagec wins the dredging of around thirty ports in Morocco

-The value of digital payments has increased significantly, reaching 2 billion dirhams (about $195 million) in 2021, laying the groundwork for reforming social protection programs through digital cash transfers.
+The value of digital payments has increased significantly, reaching 2 billion dirhams (regarding $195 million) in 2021, laying the groundwork for reforming social protection programs through digital cash transfers.
 The series of financings enabled the development of micro-insurance, the registry of collateral and guarantees to facilitate access to credit for MSMEs.
 Different actions have directly promoted women’s access to finance and economic empowerment, adds the same source, which indicates that the participation of women on the boards of directors of listed companies increased by 14.9% in 2019. to almost 20% by the end of 2022 and that 13.5% of women-led tech start-ups benefited during the COVID-19 pandemic from an annual foreign exchange allowance, thus facilitating the importation of goods and services necessary for their activities.
 “This third financing is in line with the recommendations of the New Development Model (NMD) which underlines the need for a paradigm shift aimed at promoting inclusive and private sector-led growth in order to improve public services and reduce social and geographical disparities,” explains the director for the Maghreb and Malta at the World Bank, Jesko Hentschel.

-Read also | Morocco could soon set up its flag on the Moon
+Read also | Morocco might soon set up its flag on the Moon

 “The Government of Morocco has begun to implement these recommendations by digitizing social protection programs, supporting crowdfunding and non-banking instruments for innovative businesses, and digitizing public procurement to improve access for SMEs to public contracts,” he adds.
 This third financing consolidates the reforms initiated by Morocco in favor of financial inclusion by improving the access of rural populations, women, young people, and digital entrepreneurs to a wide range of financial services, by diversifying the financial instruments available to young and innovative companies in order to encourage job creation.